EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 {: #fig-coap1 title="Transferring EDHOC in CoAP"}
 {: artwork-align="center"}

-An example of a successful EDHOC exchange using CoAP is shown in {{fig-coap2}}.
+The exchange in {{fig-coap1}} protects the client identity against active attackers and the server identity against passive attackers.
+An alternative exchange that protects the server identity against active attackers and the client identity against passive attackers is shown in {{fig-coap2}}.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Client    Server